Daniel Berlind

 How does a landlord handle maintenance and repairs?

-In a typical rental agreement all of the repairs are up to the landlord.
+In a typical rental agreement, all repairs are the landlord’s responsibility.
 This may not always be the case and is up to the discretion of the individual landlord.

 Are there financial benefits to the landlord?

-Usually in a case of rent-to-own the renter is more secure and will carry out the contract, lowering the risk of evictions and break lease scenarios.
+Typically, in a rent-to-own scenario, the renter is more secure and is more likely to fulfill the contract, thereby reducing the risk of evictions and break-lease scenarios.

-With the rental marketing and the home market soaring in today’s market, the rent-to-own option mat be worth exploring.
+With the rental market and the home market soaring in today’s market, the rent-to-own option may be worth exploring.
 The key is to be informed, study the agreements, and make sure both parties are aware of the outcomes.

 Sources: